 Black, Watch and Alert Lists of IAS are an important tool for public and private actors in Luxembourg.
-They are helpful in the decision making process and enable setting priorities in the prevention, containment and control of invasive alien species.
+They are helpful in the decision making process and for setting priorities in the prevention, containment and control of invasive alien species.

 Black, Watch and Alert Lists reflect the current knowledge in the scientific research.
 Nevertheless, new alien species will keep coming to our country and IAS that have been here for a long time can suddenly become invasive.
 Therefore, the lists are never conclusive but rather temporary and dynamic, constantly discussed and updated by groups of experts.

 The following table presents the numbers of listed IAS relevant to Luxembourg and mentions the number of these species as well listed on the list of IAS of EU concern.

 |IAS Lists||Number of species||EU-List|

 |Total listed IAS relevant to Luxembourg||140||12|

 - Black List 1: List of invasive neophytes that currently have or are expected to have a high spread potential in a given country based on current knowledge.
 In addition, damages are high and confirmed in the sectors of biodiversity, ecosystem services, health and/or economy.
 Occurrence and spread of these species must be prevented.

 - Watch List: The Watch List enumerates Invasive alien species that currently have or are expected to have a medium to high spread potential in Luxembourg based on current knowledge.
 In addition, damages are medium to high in the sectors of biodiversity, ecosystem services, health and/or economy.
 Occurrence and spread of these species must at least be observed, and new information and data about them must be collected and compiled.